Best Roku Android Central 2021

 - Most expensive Roku streaming device

-Best Roku Streaming Speakers: Roku TV Wireless Speakers
+Best Roku streaming speakers: Roku TV Wireless Speakers

-Last year Roku introduced its first set of speakers intended to pair with its smart TVs and streaming devices.
 The beauty of these speakers is that they promise to deliver great sound at an affordable price point.
 They are bundled as a stereo pair and are incredibly easy to set up.
 They come with their own Roku Touch remote so that you can adjust the volume and sound settings independent of your viewing experience.
 They also support Bluetooth streaming so that you can enjoy your favorite audio from any compatible Bluetooth device.

 - Affordable quality sound